-Following the assessment, the clinical neuropsychologist integrates information from the medical background, clinical interview and the assessment to identify a pattern of cognitive strengths and weaknesses.
+Following the assessment, the neuropsychologist integrates information from the medical background, clinical interview and the assessment to identify a pattern of cognitive strengths and difficulties.
 A written report of the results and recommendations is then produced.
-It can be very useful to arrange a feedback session for the person recovering from encephalitis and their family to discuss the results.
+It is important to arrange a feedback session for the person recovering from encephalitis and their family to discuss the results.
 This feedback session can be a useful starting point to plan a program of cognitive rehabilitation to help manage the practical and emotional impact of cognitive changes following encephalitis.
 The report can also provide useful information and education about the effects of encephalitis and the impact on everyday functioning.